Minty-Crisp/AUXL/README.md

 - onintervalrun : Run auxl object method on interval.
 - raycast-teleportation-select : spawn a teleport select button on click.

+# v0.3 Recent Updates (Not Added to Notes Yet) : :zap:
+- Collision & Trigger map expanded to support height levels.
+Height blocks every 1 meter.
+Grid objects can take up multiple height sections at a time.
+Player while standing will hit 2 height levels, but crouching will only hit 1 height level.
+When crouching under a collision object, player cannot stand until cleared.
+- New Collision based ObjGen Gate.
+Allow pass through in a specific direction to close the gate behind the user.
+Can otherwise trigger close or opening of Gate.
+- Movement on collision now continues by skimming walls and floor/ceilings instead of stopping when at edge/collision including when flying.
+- Fixed an issue regarding diagonal collision detection
+- Creature now has a body
+- Scene Info can now take in a spawnPos object to set the default spawn position when loading into the scene
+- doorway component now accepts a delay amount to postpone before swapping scenes in-case an animation needs to play like a door that opens.
+- doorway-trigger component to activate scene transition on trigger collision
+- clickaddinventory component to add an auxl object item/tool/special/etc... on click.
+Can be configured to use only once, despawn and delay to allow animation to play.
+- player method to control companion and menu.
+If menu if open, will go back 1 level.
+If menu is closed will despawn companion.
+If companion is despawned, will spawn companion.
+- Quick Hover Menu : Hold down button to spawn circle menu, hover on option and let go of button.
+Active hover selection on button up happens
+- Player equipping and unequipping inventory objects
+- acceptobject component to use player equipped object on entity
+- Updated save data to load data on same domain only
+- Zone method to change scenes using zone and scene names without key checks
+- Updated HTML menu to a state machine and synced control configuration to save profile
+- Added volume control to html system menu and syncing to profile

-# v0.4+ Currently In-Progress Updates : :cherries:
+# v0.3 Currently In-Progress Updates : :cherries:
+- Grid Enhancements & Features
+- Large & Personal Vehicle
+- Color Lock Combination
-- Locomotion movements such as flying, 3rd Person POV and many more!
+- Locomotion movements such as flying, 3rd Person POV & more
-- Cannon JS Physics
-- Additional Locomotion Styles and Gimbal Player Control
 - Dungeon Wall Maze Generator
 - Creature Generator
+- Mini Games

+# v0.4+ Features
+- RPG System
+- In 3D Object Builder
 - VRM Asset Support for NPC's with Reaction Animations
-- In 3D Object Builder
-- RPG System, Demo w/ Mini Games
+- Additional Locomotion Styles and Gimbal Player Control
+- Cannon JS Physics
 - Physics Based Movement & Unique Power System

-# Various Feature Ideas
 - System Function, Component & ObjGen Updates
 - Additional Control Configurations and Enhancements
 - Companion Improvements & Customizations